decentraland/adr/content/ADR-1-adr-process.md

 Many ADRs are written and maintained by developers with write access to the Decentraland codebase.
 The ADR editors monitor ADR changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don’t pass judgment on ADRs.
-We merely do the administrative & editorial part.
+They merely do the administrative & editorial part.

 ## Style Guide